Friday 12 August 2022

 ere’s for eccentricity.
 Outside of mineralogical and metaphysical circles it’s a pretty safe bet most people have never heard of any of these.
 Alphabetically they are evenkite, hackmanite, haüyne, icosahedrite, lonsdaleite, muromontite, pezzottaite, proustite, shungite, and thortveitite.
-That last item is especially perplexing in that we can be absolutely sure it’s either (1) a genuine, once-in-a-lifetime anomaly, or (2) a clever though unfathomable hoax.
+The single cut specimen of that last item, named Deep Thought by its discoverer, is especially perplexing in that we can be absolutely sure it’s either (1) a genuine, once-in-a-lifetime anomaly, or (2) a clever though unfathomable hoax.

 There are three more ultralight hydrocarbon minerals akin to evenkite and similarly obscure.
 In order of increasing weight they are dinite, fichtelite, and hartite with densities approximating 1.02, 1.03, and 1.05 gm/cc respectively.
-Dinite and hartite both have 20 carbons; fichtelite, 19.
+Fichtelite has 19 carbons; both dinite and hartite, 20.
 All three are colorless when pure and show up in petrified wood.
-Dinite comes from Tuscany, fichtelite from Bavaria, and hartite from Tuscany and Austria.
+Dinite comes from Tuscany, fichtelite from Bavaria, hartite from Tuscany and Austria.

 One of the weirdest properties in the gemstone repertoire is something called tenebrescence or reversible photochromism.
 That’s when the color changes from exposure to light, like self-adjusting sunglasses, and then back again after a period in darkness.
-Several other stones will do this but HACKMANITE, especially some of the varieties from Afghanistan and Burma, carries this effect to extremes as you can see to the left: deep purple by day, pale blue by night.
+Several other stones will do this but HACKMANITE, especially some of the varieties from Afghanistan and Burma, carries this effect to extremes as you can see in the photo: pale blue by night, deep purple by day.

 Another sodalite species, HAÜYNE (ah-ween) has sulfur like hackmanite but also incorporates calcium, bound water, and sometimes potassium.
 One of the more rarely isolated components of lapis lazuli, haüyne is mostly famous for its almost supernatural-looking blue color.